 - Builds upon LING 203 by exploring recent developments and current issues in phonological theory.
 Attention is given to the interplay between theory and analysis.
 Experience extending theoretical models to new data, and develop constructive critical thinking in light of problems encountered.
-Prerequisites: 6 credit hours in LING, including LING 203.
+Prerequisite: LING 203.

-LING 304 (3) Syntax II: Advanced Grammatical Analysis
+LING 304 (3) Morphology and Syntax II

 - Builds on the concepts and skills acquired in LING 204.
 Working within the general framework of Generative Syntax, we will look at Argument Structure, the Verb Phrase, movement, Tense and Aspect and other syntactic phenomena.
 The student will apply the concepts and skills learned to the analysis of languages from around the world.
-Prerequisite: 6 credit hours in LING including LING 204.
+Prerequisite: LING 204.